vt6/vt6/spec/foundation.md

 - it was sent on the standard streams, but the message is not an event,

-- it was sent on the message streams, but the message is an event.
+- it was sent on the message streams, but the message is an event, or

+- the message's arguments do not conform with the requirements for the message's type, as stated in the specification defining the message type in question.

-Receipt of an invalid message MUST NOT cause any effect (besides error responses, see section 5.2) that can be observed by the sender.
+Receipt of a semantically invalid message by a terminal (or a proxy acting as a terminal) MUST NOT cause any effect (besides error responses, see section 5.2) that can be observed by the sender.
-As an exception, clients that are not terminals or proxies are allowed to forward messages of unknown types as they would forward valid messages.

-TODO This section may need a rework.
-What error scenarios do we want to cover?
-Do we really want to consider all of this "invalid"?
-TODO NOTE: Divide into "syntactically invalid" and "semantically invalid".
-Response to syntactically invalid is a link-local (nope) without args.
-Response to semantically invalid is a routed (nope $MSGTYPE) with one argument indicating the message type of the invalid message.

 ## 4. Version discovery

-Before using any message types or properties of a module, a client MAY check whether the module is supported by the terminal, by sending a `want` message and waiting for the `have` response.
+Before using any message types or properties of a module, a client MAY check whether the module is supported by the terminal, by sending a `want` message and observing the `have` response.
 Alternatively, the client can just send a request with a message type from a heretofore unused module.
 The terminal will respond with a negative `have` message if it does not support that module, or with a positive `have` message if it supports that module, but not any version that defines the message type that was used.